BPower0036/Turabian-9th/README.md

 To install the citation style, just open it with Zotero or Juris-M.

 ## Template
-To use the Turabbian style in Microsoft Word use to `Turabian Template.dotx`
+To use the Turabian style in Microsoft Word use to `Turabian Template.dotx`